 How do you expect new employees to use or even access the proper channels if they haven’t had a demonstration?
 An onboarding process that does not incorporate training, leads to them not being used.
 Also they may feel that there is no proper way to air any early grievances that could then snowball .

 This could explain why up to 20% of employee turnover happens within the first 45 days of employment.
 Businesses providing poor onboarding experiences, will also have higher turnover.
 This creates a vicious cycle of having to train workers in communication channels, decreasing the usage further.

-Picking the Wrong Channels
+Picking the Wrong Communication Channels

 Internal communication is not a one size fits all exercise.
 Not every set of communication tools will suit every workforce.
-One of the main reasons for internal communications channels breaking down is that they are simply not suited to that workforce.
+One of the main reasons for internal communication channels breaking down is that they are simply not suited to that workforce.

 No Internal Comms Strategy

 All the above are likely and many more failings are likely to be the product of having no strategy or an unfit one.
-60% of employers have no long-term internal communications strategy, so it's no surprise many businesses fall foul to them.
+60% of employers have no long-term internal communication strategy, so it's no surprise many businesses fall foul to them.